Helpline 1800 18 7263

-Having a brother or sister with a mental illness can be difficult.
+Having a brother or sister with a mental health issues can be difficult.
 For example, when you’re young, you may feel reluctant to have friends over.
 There may be unkind comments at school.
 Schoolwork may suffer.

 Families should make time for young siblings to talk about their concerns.
 Involve them as much as possible in discussion and planning.
 Calm any fears that they may develop a mental illness themselves.